+Illinois State Licensing

-Illinois State Licensing In order to be licensed in the State of Illinois, graduates must pass the Massage and Bodywork Licensing Examination conducted by the Federation of State Massage Therapy Boards (FSMTB) and then make an application to the Illinois Department of Financial and Professional Regulation.
-Cost of an initial application, including fingerprinting costs, are included in tutition fees (see tuition & fees).
+The State of Illinois requires that persons engaged in massage for compensation must be licensed by the Illinois Department of Financial and Professional Regulations (IDFPR).
+In order to be licensed in the State of Illinois, graduates must pass the Massage and Bodywork Licensing Examination conducted by the Federation of State Massage Therapy Boards (FSMTB) and then make an application to the Illinois Department of Financial and Professional Regulation.
+Cost of an initial application, including fingerprinting costs, are included in tuition fees (see tuition & fees).

 If a student fails the initial Massage and Bodywork Licensing Examination (MBLEX), all costs for retakes will be incurred by the student.
 Students will not be able to proceed with the licensing process until they pass the MBLEX.
 (Please see the FSMTB Candidate Handbook for Fail Policy).

-Graduates, may also elect to audit courses in the Clinical Massage Therapy Diploma program.
-There is a \$25 registration fee for each audited course.
-1 School Information
+School Information 11

+Admissions Information

+Requirements

-Admissions Information Requirements Those considering massage therapy as a profession should be of good character and display sufficient motivation and commitment to succeed in a program aimed at producing clinical massage therapy professionals.
-Massage therapists must demonstrate a high degree of functionality in many areas, such as: - physical stamina and fine motor coordination; - good communication and interpersonal skills; - trustworthiness and professionalism.
+Those considering massage therapy as a profession should be of good character and display sufficient motivation and commitment to succeed in a program aimed at producing clinical massage therapy professionals.

+Massage therapists must demonstrate a high degree of functionality in many areas, such as:

+- physical stamina and fine motor coordination; - good communication and interpersonal skills; - trustworthiness and professionalism.